MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/get-started/choose-command-line-tool.md

 - **The command-line tool output is difficult to use in automation.**

   Command-line tools output their information to the screen as string data.
-This is not the structured data (objects) that PowerShell expects in the pipeline, which prevents you from using PowerShell cmdlets, such as `Where-Object` and `ForEach-Object`.
+This isn't the structured data (objects) that PowerShell expects in the pipeline, which prevents you from using PowerShell cmdlets, such as `Where-Object` and `ForEach-Object`.
 Crescendo assists you with _amplifying_ the command-line tool experience so that the tool can participate in the PowerShell